Roundtable on the Future of Democracy: Challenges & Opportunities

 November 7 to November 9, 2018 (7th evening-9th)

 Is democracy in its current form really the most viable and effective system of governance?
 Are human beings sufficiently rational and selfless to govern themselves justly and effectively?
 Is the future of democracy at the national level compatible with the persistence of non-democratic institutions at the international level?
 By what process has the distribution of social power shifted from army, monarchy, aristocracy to democracy and how is that process likely to evolve further in future?
 To what extent are the institutional problems confronting democracy today reflections of underlying social, psychological and cultural factors and processes?
 What proven and potential safeguards and remedies are available to address the failures and insufficiencies of contemporary democracies?
 Is democracy the best possible system or merely a stage in the evolution of governance toward something more stable, an effective and equitable system?
-These are a few of the questions to be explored during this three-day meeting.
+These are a few questions that were explored during this three-day meeting.

 Following the end of the Cold War and the collapse of communist regimes in Eastern Europe and elsewhere, it appeared that democracy had finally established itself as the unquestioned victor in the governance contest, both in terms of acceptability and efficacy.
 Recent developments are challenging both these claims.
 The phenomenal developmental achievements of state capitalism coupled with authoritarian rule in China, the unashamed retreat from democracy in Turkey, the backlash against social democratic principles in Eastern Europe, the resurgence of populism, the rising power of corruption and legally-sanctioned oligarchy and plutocracy in the republics of the former Soviet Union, state capture in South Africa, the tension between national and regional interests and priorities in the European Union, and the dramatic deterioration of democratic practices in USA are posing heightened challenges to the acceptance, effectiveness and resilience of democracy.